theo2612/NewObsidian/Podcast/USB our guest/ep 43  - Tegora.md

 1. The fundamentals are critically important.
 There's a cute little meme image going around about people who desire to work in cybersecurity, skipping the first 5 steps of a staircase.
 This goes back to some advice that I've heard about people who desire to work in Cyber spending a few years, at first, doing their "system time".
 That system time is basically giving you the opportunity to verify that you're well versed in "the fundamentals" -- we'll go ahead and black-box that term, basically as a stand-in for a bunch of often unstated expectations about technical knowledge that anyone who works in the first is supposed to know and be capable of troubleshooting, de-facto, without the need to google search. i.e. What's an A record or a AAAA record?
 What's an ARP table?
 What are the layers of the Network Model (OSI / TCP-IP)?

 2. Treat every problem that you solve like it will need to be solved 500 or 1000 more times.
 Sure, this once, you used the GUI the first time... but what if 300 tickets came in and you needed to solve each one in that same way.
 Figuring out how to do things at the command line, with batch/bash/powershell/perl scripting allows you to leverage the logic of code to solve business critical problems efficiently.
 Also, how awesome does it feel when the first time you do something maybe it takes you 30 minutes or 45 minutes, then you develop a script that allows you to click a button to start the script, specify a computer name or a list of computer names, then you solve the same problem 300 times over in less time than it took you the very first time.

+   Industry Professional interview outline
+    TimeZone? -
+- availability - weekdays ?? - Weekends ??
+- voice, tts, video, avatar?
+- Who are you? background - as much or little as you are comfortable with.
+	- location
+	- age
+	- previous jobs
+	- scripting lang? pearl, bash, batch, powershell
+	- do you worry about being noticed for the extra work you do? toot your horn?
+- What is your education level (or lack of)
+- What have you taught yourself?
+- How important are certs?
+- How you did you land your job in cyber security to get in the industry?
+- How necessary is Networking?
+LinkedIn, Discord, in person?
+- The importance of stepping out of your comfort zone
+- What is your current role?
+- What are your employers expectations in your current role?
+	- Hours
+	- Testing timeline
+	- Working with others
+- What is advice that you wish  you knew when you started on your path in cybersecurity.